nh2seven/Krypt/README.md

 ### License
 This project is licensed under the GNU General Public License (Version 3).
 Check out the [LICENSE](LICENSE) file for details.

+### Attributions
+- Icons used in the app are from the open-sourced [Iconify Material Symbols](https://icon-sets.iconify.design/material-symbols/) collection